Doctor of Education – Dissertation Process

-Dissertation development takes place throughout the three-year program and is developed in five stages:
+Dissertation development takes place throughout the Ed.D. program and is developed in five stages:

 - Topic exploration that begins in the application essay.

-- Development of a literature review that will be reviewed by a designated sub-group of the graduate curriculum committee during the second year.
+- Development of a literature review that will be reviewed by a designated sub-group of the graduate curriculum committee.

 - Completion of a final dissertation that meets the standards provided by the program and reflects commonly accepted tenets of applied research.
-The final dissertation is presented to a committee using an online video conference service.
-After a successful presentation, a digital copy is uploaded to UNE’s digital repository, DUNE.
+The final dissertation is presented and defended to a committee using an online video conference service.
+After a successful defense, a digital copy may be uploaded to UNE’s digital repository, DUNE.

-After completing all coursework and successfully presenting their dissertation, students are welcome to join our annual Commencement ceremony on our Portland, Maine campus in May.
+After completing all coursework and successfully presenting and defending their dissertation, students are welcome to join our annual Commencement ceremony typically held in May on our Portland, Maine campus.

-The faculty advisor serves as the lead instructor, the second committee member supports the advisor by providing consultation and editing of student writing.
-This two-person team is responsible for dissertation development.
-The third member is selected by the graduate student and serves as the site-based or local resource, and attends both the proposal and dissertation presentation.
+The faculty advisor serves as the lead instructor, and the second committee member supports the advisor by providing consultation and editing of student writing.
+This two-person team is responsible for overseeing and approving dissertation development.
+The third member, an affiliate, is selected by the Ed.D. student and serves as a the site-based or external local resource, and attends both the proposal and dissertation presentation.
 The affiliate does not have approval authority but provides support along the way as requested by the student.

 Students’ lead advisor and secondary advisor will review all related work and support students’ development as a scholar.
-Each team makes different arrangements regarding “taking the lead” as first reader or methodologist, depending on the nature of the study and their expertise, and consultants are called upon as needed.
+Each team makes different arrangements regarding “taking the lead” as first reader or methodologist, depending on the nature of the study and their expertise.

 UNE Online’s distinct and dedicated student support specialists will continue to reach out to students each term as they have throughout the program.
 Student support specialists are excellent resources who assist students with administrative tasks related to their program and respond to any immediate concerns students may have along the way.